I’m a sophomore undergraduate student majoring in Computer Science at Shanghai Jiao Tong University, and I’ll graduate in 2022.

 💻 RISC-V Simulator of RV32I ISA.
 Out-of-order execution with Tomasulo algorithm and Speculation.
 Now with detailed runtime information and a full report on this project.View on GitHub

+I enjoy reinventing the wheels.
 I’ve implemented a variety of interesting things in distributed systems, computer graphics, programming language, and machine learning.

 ⛵ Raft Consensus Algorithm. gRPC for communication.
 Tested with a few cases.View on GitHub